Profitability ratios: what they are and how to calculate them

 Which profitability ratio is most important for small businesses?

 Net profit margin is the most critical ratio for most small businesses because it shows your actual bottom-line profitability after all expenses.
-Start there, then track gross margin to monitor pricing and costs.
+Start with net profit margin, then track gross margin to monitor pricing and costs.

 What's the difference between margin and return ratios?

-Margin ratios measure what percentage of revenue becomes profit.
-Return ratios measure how efficiently you generate profit from assets or invested capital.
-Margins focus on income statement performance; returns focus on balance sheet efficiency.
+Margin ratios measure what percentage of revenue becomes profit, focusing on your income statement.
+Return ratios measure how efficiently you generate profit from assets or invested capital, focusing on your balance sheet.
+Both types together give you a complete view of your financial performance.

 Disclaimer